-- What is Lasso? - Lasso is a stand alone collection utility that automates the collection of all pertinent hardware and software configuration details from the target SAN attached servers, Dell Storage Arrays, Fibre Channel, and Ethernet and FCoE Switches. - What is Wrangler? - Wrangler is a program that gathers the data collected by Lasso, parse the data, and build a SAN object that is uploaded to the Dell database accessed by Dell employees. - What are the uses of Lasso? - Lasso helps to automate data collection from a number of devices, and can decrease the overall time taken to perform the collections.
-Example: Lasso can be used efficiently to collect data from 3 arrays, 4 switches, and 20 hosts.
-The collections are run in parallel and hence collected efficiently. - - NOTE: The data collection by Lasso can also be done manually. - U
+- What is Lasso? - Lasso is a stand alone collection utility that automates the collection of all pertinent hardware and software configuration details from the target SAN attached servers, Dell Storage Arrays, Fibre Channel, Ethernet and FCoE Switches. - What are the uses of Lasso? - Lasso is used as a standalone tool to collect data from various server models and storage arrays that are interconnected to a SAN environment with the attached storage. - The collected data is used to provide information to the Dell Proactive Maintenance and Dell Technical Support teams for analyzing and troubleshooting issues.

+NOTE: Data collection by Lasso can also be performed manually.

-NOTE: The configuration of the SAN environment will assist Lasso to collect the data successfully.
+NOTE: The configuration of the SAN environment assists Lasso in collecting the data successfully.

 - Which language is used to develop Lasso? - The Lasso user interface and the collection logic is developed in Java.
 The parser component is in C#. - Which third party software is used by Lasso? - Lasso uses open-source and free software to complete various tasks.
-Lasso also uses programs such as GPG, GNU zip/unzip, xCmd, EMCReport, and various EMCGrab scripts. - · Where should Lasso be installed? - Lasso can be installed on any Windows OS that has IP connectivity to the SAN with the following caveats: - For EMC SANs, install on a computer that is not attached to the SAN. - NOTE: Use a workstation whose credentials match with the SAN server credentials.
-This results in automatic discovery and validation of Windows Hosts and saves time. - EqualLogic SANs are sometimes in an isolated network, and may require connecting a computer to that network to run Lasso.
+Lasso also uses programs such as GPG, GNU zip/unzip, EMCReport, and various EMCGrab scripts. - Where should Lasso be installed? - Lasso can be installed on any Windows OS that has IP connectivity to the SAN with the following caveats: - For EMC SANs, install on a computer that is not attached to the SAN.

+NOTE: Use a workstation whose credentials match with the SAN server credentials.
+This results in automatic discovery and validation of Windows Hosts and saves time.

+EqualLogic SANs are sometimes in an isolated network, and may require connecting a computer to that network to run Lasso.

 - How does Lasso operate? - Lasso initiates scripts against all defined devices.
 The scripts collect specific information about the devices.
 Lasso then captures the output of individual process separately for each device.
 This helps to simultaneously complete the collection.
-If the time taken for manual login, copy collection (example:EMCReports) for a host is 5minutes, Lasso can collect data against 10 hosts for the same time. - NOTE: The limit for simultaneous processes is 10.
-The limit can be modified in the LassoConfig.xml file. - What is the time taken by Lasso to run? - The time taken is approximately 30 minutes for a normal run.
+If the time taken for manual login, copy collection (example:EMCReports) for a host is 5minutes, Lasso can collect data against 10 hosts for the same time.

+NOTE: The limit for simultaneous processes is 10.
+The limit can be modified in the LassoConfig.xml file.

+- What is the time taken by Lasso to run? - The time taken is approximately 30 minutes for a normal run.
 Many factors can modify the estimated time.
 The approximate time is determined by adding the following: - Time taken to input profile and environment information (dependent on the user). - Time taken to copy EMCReports/emcgrab to the remote device (less than 2MB file size.
 It is fast on a LAN but slow if remote). - Time taken by the longest device.
 It is 5-10 for hosts, but may be over 20 minutes on a busy host.
 For SPCollects, the time taken is approximately 10 minutes, but on a busy SP it is 30 minutes or higher.
 For switches, less than 5 minutes, but on large switches with error logs, may be 20 minutes or higher. - Time taken to copy the collection data from the remote device (may be fast on a LAN but slow if remote). - Time taken to zip and encrypt the data (may be less than a few minutes). - Time taken to upload the data to Dell's FTP site (may be the longest time depending on the size of the environment and the speed of the Internet connection).

-Using the above guidelines, assuming that the profile and environment information is already entered, all devices are on a LAN, the longest device takes 15 minutes, a few minutes to zip/encrypt, and the Internet connection is fast, the entire collection should be completed in less than 30 minutes.
+Using the above guidelines, assuming that the profile and environment information is already entered, all devices are on a LAN, the longest device takes 15 minutes, a few minutes to zip/ encrypt, and the Internet connection is fast, the entire collection should be completed in less than 30 minutes.